scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 sushi bar which was cool.
 Dinner was Taco bell with another friend and it was a good time.

+### Day 278

+No soylent today, had to travel back home.
+So no breakfast, but then had some chili and chicken tacos for lunch.
+Then I went home and napped before going over to a friends house for pizza and cake to celebrate my birthday.
+Tomorrow I'll probably do a full day of soylent.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/